BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/lost_in_the_forest/index.md

 and tried to reverse it, and it was actually quite easy:

-* a shit is applied with a hard-coded key
+* a shift is applied with a hard-coded key
-* a string is base64'ed
+* the string is base64'ed
 * \[ ::-1 \] reverses the string
-* the string repeated 5 times
+* the string is repeated 5 times

 Hence, we did:
 > ```sh